Binary Programming Formulations for the Upper Domination Problem: Experimental Results

 \section{Experimental Results}

-We now present some experimental results comparing the performance of the two formulations.
-Each instance considered was run using CPLEX v12.9.0 via the Concert environment to MATLAB R2018b (9.5.0.944444).
-The experiments were conducted on an Intel(R) Core(TM) i7-4790 CPU with a 4 core, 3.60GHz processor and 8GB of RAM, running Windows 10 Enterprise version 1803.
+We now present some experimental results comparing the performance of the two formulations and their augmented versions.
+Each instance considered was run using CPLEX v12.9.0 via the Concert environment to MATLAB R2022b update 1 (9.13.0.2080170) 64-bit.
+The experiments were conducted on an Intel(R) Core(TM) i5-12500 CPU with a 6 core, 3.00GHz processor and 16GB of RAM, running Windows 10 Enterprise version 22H2.
 In each case, we set a maximum time limit of 10,000 seconds.
 It is worth noting that although there is an overhead involved with using the Concert environment in MATLAB, the times we report here are solely CPLEX runtimes.

 There are a number of graphs for which the upper domination number is trivial.
 For instance, for complete graphs $K_n$, it is easy to see that $\Gamma(K_n) = 1$.
 Likewise, for complete bipartite graphs $K_{mn}$ with $2 \leq m \leq n$ it is also easy to see that $\Gamma(K_{mn}) = 2$.
 However, these are not very interesting (or challenging) instances.
-Instead, we will focus on the following known results from literature.
+Instead, we will focus on the following graph families.